hikeventures/hikeventures.github.io/_posts/2016-08-01-Kaldoaivi.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28587411252/in/dateposted-public/" title="Hiking and Packrafting in Kaldoaivi Wilderness Area Finland"><img src="https://c5.staticflickr.com/8/7577/28587411252_fbc6557eca_k.jpg" width="2048" height="1365" alt="Sawyer Water Filter in Kaldoaivi Wilderness Area Finland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 I also discussed the use of ultralight gear on our trips and we both came to the conclusion that comfort is the most important aspect for us on our trips.
-Then it was time to pack our gear.
+I was using my new [Western Mountaineering Versalite](http://www.backcountry.com/western-mountaineering-versalite-super-sleeping-bag-10-degree-down-wes0034) sleeping bag on this trip and I never felt cold.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28408871560/in/dateposted-public/" title="Hiking and Packrafting in Kaldoaivi Wilderness Area Finland"><img src="https://c1.staticflickr.com/9/8631/28408871560_19f702eb26_k.jpg" width="2048" height="1431" alt="Packing Gear Kaldoaivi Wilderness Area Finland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>